2 people found this helpful

 Monthly house cleaning schedule

 Just as regular daily cleaning and tidying help make your weekly tasks easier, keeping on top of your weekly house cleaning schedule will give you the time to address monthly jobs more easily.
-Some of the chores you might want to consider adding to your monthly schedule include:
+Some chores you might want to consider adding to your monthly schedule include:

 - Washing soft furnishings, such as curtains, cushion covers etc